-Winds 15-20 from the NW, with gusts to 25.
-This is Captain Paddy’s ideal world.
-Only one bit of data to potentially foil the day…rains and gale force winds to kick in later.
-“Later” is the operative word.
-Would we make it to Reedville VA before the weather intensifies?
+Winds 15-20 from the NW, with gusts to 25 is Captain Paddy’s ideal world.
+Only one foil heading our way…rains and gale force winds to kick and could we sail to Reedville VA before the weather intensifies?

 It doesn’t take long to see that the weather is “changing” and the skies are getting darker.
 We need to make better time.
 Thus, we unfurl the jib sail…reefed.
 Cat Maudy easily hits 9-10 knots, for a very smooth sail with winds off our stern quarter.
 Somewhere near the mouth of the ChopTank River…a huge freighter called the “Northern Juvenile”, traveling at 21 knots makes a sudden turn directly at us.
 WOAH!!
 After a brief “holy sh#$” moment…Captain Paddy headed up and Cat Maudy INHALED the wind….getting us out of the path of the “Juvenile” in the nick of time.
 NOTE TO SELF: Big freighters make their own rules as to where the channels are in the bay…